boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    LSPs from DC1 to DC2.
-For example, if the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and goes to PE2A, the controller reserves 12.8 Gbps of bandwidth on the LSP from PE1A to PE2A.
-If, on the other hand, the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and is load-balanced across PE2A and PE2B, the controller reserves 6.4 Gbps of bandwidth on the LSP from PE1A to PE2A and 6.4 Gbps of bandwidth on the LSP from PE1A to PE2B.
-It might be tricky for the NSC to be aware of all conditions that change the way traffic lands on the various PEs, and therefore know that it needs to change bandwidth reservations of LSPs accordingly.
+For example, if the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and goes to PE2A, the controller reserves 12.8 Gbps of bandwidth on the path from PE1A to PE2A.
+If, on the other hand, the routing configuration is arranged such that in the absence of any network failure, traffic from DC1 to DC2 always enters PE1A and is load-balanced across PE2A and PE2B, the controller reserves 6.4 Gbps of bandwidth on the path from PE1A to PE2A and 6.4 Gbps of bandwidth on the path from PE1A to PE2B.
+It might be tricky for the NSC to be aware of all conditions that change the way traffic lands on the various PEs, and therefore know that it needs to change bandwidth reservations of paths accordingly.
    For example, there might be an internal failure within DC1 that causes traffic from DC1 to land on PE1B, rather than PE1A.
-The NSC may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to LSPs from PE1B to PE2A/PE2B.
+The NSC may not be aware of the failure and therefore may not know that it now needs to apply bandwidth reservations to paths from PE1B to PE2A/PE2B.

 ### Scheme 3: TE Paths without Bandwidth Reservation

    Like Scheme 2, Scheme 3 uses RSVP-TE or SR-TE paths.
-There could be a single mesh of LSPs between endpoints that carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
-There would be a many-to-one mapping of slices to LSPs.
+There could be a single mesh of paths between endpoints that carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
+There would be a many-to-one mapping of slices to paths.

-   The difference between Scheme 2 and Scheme 3 is that Scheme 3 does not have fixed bandwidth reservations for the LSPs.
-Instead, actual measured data-plane traffic volumes are used to influence the placement of TE LSPs.
+   The difference between Scheme 2 and Scheme 3 is that Scheme 3 does not have fixed bandwidth reservations for the paths.
+Instead, actual measured data-plane traffic volumes are used to influence the placement of TE paths.
 One way of achieving this is to use distributed RSVP-TE with auto-bandwidth.
 Alternatively, the NSC can use telemetry-driven automatic congestion avoidance.
-In this approach, when the actual traffic volume in the data plane on given link exceeds a threshold, the controller, knowing how much actual data plane traffic is currently travelling along each RSVP or SR-TE LSP, can tune the paths of one or more LSPs using the link such that they avoid that link.
+In this approach, when the actual traffic volume in the data plane on given link exceeds a threshold, the controller, knowing how much actual data plane traffic is currently travelling along each RSVP or SR-TE path, can tune the paths of one or more paths using the link such that they avoid that link.
 This approach is similar to that described in {{Section 4.3.1 of ?RFC9522}}.

-   It would be undesirable to move a minimum-latency LSP rather than another type of LSP in order to ease the congestion, as the new path will typically have a higher latency, if the minimum-latency LSP is currently following the minimum-latency path.
-This can be avoided by designing the algorithms described in the previous paragraph such that they avoid moving minimum-latency LSPs unless there is no alternative.
+   It would be undesirable to move a path that has latency as its cost function, rather than another type of path, in order to ease the congestion, as the altered path will typically have a higher latency.
+This can be avoided by designing the algorithms described in the previous paragraph such that they avoid moving minimum-latency paths unless there is no alternative.

 # Network Slicing OAM